 “Shut up and dribble,” a political opponent infamously scolded the frequently outspoken James less than three years ago.
-We have been unaccustomed and increasingly resistant to hearing the voices of athletes off their fields and courts.
+We are unaccustomed and increasingly resistant to hearing the voices of athletes off their fields and courts.
 But this is mainly because we have forgotten our history.
-For half a century, we nearly abandoned it.
+In fact, for the last half century, we have all but abandoned it.

-In June 1967, Muhammad Ali was probably the world’s most famous athlete — a full-blown icon, in fact, whose celebrity transcended his sport, which at the time he wasn’t even allowed to play.
+In June of 1967, Muhammad Ali was probably the world’s most famous athlete: a full-blown icon and cultural force whose celebrity transcended his sport, which at the time he wasn’t even allowed to play.
 Ali had expressed staunch opposition to the Vietnam War and refused to serve.
 He was convicted of draft evasion, stripped of his championship belt, and banned from boxing.

 Embroiled in front-page controversy — and facing a possible five-year jail term — Ali went to Cleveland at the invitation of Jim Brown, the former Cleveland Browns football great.
 Just two years into his retirement, Brown had already launched a burgeoning second career in the public spotlight as a Hollywood screen star.
 Ali and Brown were joined in Cleveland (coincidentally LeBron James’s hometown, and the place with which he’ll be forever identified) by the basketball titans Bill Russell and Lew Alcindor.
-In a few years Alcindor, like Ali, would replace his birth name with a Muslim one, Kareem Abdul-Jabbar.
+In a few years Alcindor, like Ali, would replace his birth name with a Muslim one, Kareem Abdul-Jabbar, and become one of the America’s politically outspoken sports stars (for which he has been nearly blackballed by the establishment).

 A number of other, less famous, but accomplished African-American athletes also attended the “Cleveland Summit,” as it came to be called.
 The summit’s official purpose was to gain peer endorsement of Ali’s anti-Vietnam stance.
 The meeting came a a highly charged sociopolitical moment: the beginning of the “Long, hot summer of 1967,” with race riots about to erupt around the country and the first major antiwar protest against Vietnam, a march on the Pentagon, only a few months away.
 And, far from coming to Cleveland merely to sign off on Ali’s controversial stance, some of his peers at the summit disagreed with it.